textadventures/quest/docs/advanced_scope.md

 ---

-Sometimes you wan the player to be able to access items in other rooms.
+Sometimes you want the player to be able to access items in other rooms.
 For example:

 -  background objects, such as walls and sky, that are common to a lot or all rooms
 -  items in adjacent rooms, perhaps behind the counter is another room, but the player can still talk to the barmaid there